 Bio

-Previously, Brandon was a national political writer at CNN, where he covered the intersection of culture, identity, and politics and wrote Race Deconstructed, CNN’s newsletter on race and equality.
+Previously, Brandon was a national political writer at CNN, where he covered the intersection of culture, identity, and politics and authored Race Deconstructed, CNN’s flagship newsletter on race and equality.
 Before joining CNN, he was the associate editor at New America, a co-host of Slate’s Outward podcast, a contributing writer at Pacific Standard, and an advocacy and communications associate at the Center for American Progress.

 Brandon’s work has been widely published, including in The Atlantic, The Washington Post, Foreign Affairs, Smithsonian, and The Los Angeles Review of Books, and has been recognized by The New York Times.
 He is a 2023-28 Council on Foreign Relations Term Member.